holochain/docs-pages/src/pages/get-building/install-advanced.md

 ---

 ::: coreconcepts-intro
-This guide assumes that you've already followed the [quick installation guide](../install/) and want to learn more about the set up.
-It describes how to manually recreate and maintain the development environment, use your default shell and preferred code editor with Nix, explains how to install specific versions of Holochain, and discusses why we use `nix develop` in the first place.
+This guide assumes that you've already followed the [quick installation guide](../install/) and want to learn more about the setup.
+It describes how to manually recreate and maintain the development environment, use your default shell and preferred code editor with Nix, or install specific versions of Holochain, and explains why we use `nix develop` in the first place.
 :::

-## Holonix - the Holochain app development environment
+## Holonix, the Holochain app development environment

 Each Holochain application repository will contain its own setup of the development environment.
 If you use the scaffolding to generate the project structure, this will already be taken care of in the scaffolded directory.

 If you want to learn more about how this setup works and how to create it manually and how to maintain it, please find all the information below.

-### Holonix' usage of [Nix' Flakes](https://nixos.wiki/wiki/Flakes) features
+### Holonix's usage of [Nix's Flakes](https://nixos.wiki/wiki/Flakes) features

-As of [holochain#1863](https://github.com/holochain/holochain/pull/1863) Holonix is implemented as Holochain's [flake.nix](https://github.com/holochain/holochain/blob/develop/flake.nix) output named _#holonix_ a.k.a. _devShells.${system}.holonix_.
+As of [holochain#1863](https://github.com/holochain/holochain/pull/1863) Holonix is implemented as Holochain's [`flake.nix`](https://github.com/holochain/holochain/blob/develop/flake.nix) output named `#holonix` a.k.a. `devShells.${system}.holonix`.

 The flake-based one-liner to get you an ad-hoc Holonix shell looks like this:

 ```shell
 nix develop github:holochain/holochain#holonix
 ```

 #### Enabling Flake features on your system

 At the time of writing, flakes are still considered an experimental in the nix world and thus require being enabled.
 This happens either ad-hoc on the command itself or permanently via Nix's configuration.

-If you've completed the [quick installation guide](../install/), then the install script will have already configured this for you via the file at _~/.config/nix/nix.conf_.
+If you've completed the [quick installation guide](../install/), then the install script will have already configured this for you via the file at `~/.config/nix/nix.conf`.

 To manually configure it via this file you can run the following commands: